-We are traveling over to the other coast for a couple days at the end of the month to celebrate my hubby’s birthday and just like I plan with using my fuel rewards for gas, I’ve already started buying discounted gift cards for us to use at the local restaurants.
+We are traveling over to the other coast for a couple days at the end of the month to celebrate my hubby’s birthday.
+I plan on using my fuel rewards for gas and I’ve already started buying discounted gift cards for us to use at the local restaurants.

 I planned out our meals based on what restaurants are nearby and which gift cards I could buy ahead of time either directly from the restaurant or just buy a discounted one from CardPool, CardCash or Raise..
 You could save over 20% off JUST by planning a couple hours ahead and having a discount gift card to use!